jenkinsci/checks-api-plugin/README.md

 - [Consumers Guide](docs/consumers-guide.md)

-## Acknowledgements

-This plugin was started as a [Google Summer of Code 2020 project](https://summerofcode.withgoogle.com/projects/#5139745388101632), you can find more about it on [Jenkins GSoC SIG](https://www.jenkins.io/sigs/gsoc/).

 ## Contributing

 Refer to our [contribution guidelines](https://github.com/jenkinsci/.github/blob/master/CONTRIBUTING.md)

+## Acknowledgements

+This plugin was started as a [Google Summer of Code 2020 project](https://summerofcode.withgoogle.com/projects/#5139745388101632), special thanks to the support from [Jenkins GSoC SIG](https://www.jenkins.io/sigs/gsoc/) and the entire community.

 ## LICENSE